nr072/Quip/README.md

 ### Future Plan

-- Make data more persistent:
+- Make data more persistent
   - Use session storage
   - Provide data export feature
 - Show only the events of a specific date upon user interaction

 ### Miscellaneous

 #### Is there a plan to make it less temporary?

+Yes.
-Yes, the risk of an accidental F5-press is very obvious.
+The risk of an accidental reload is dangerously obvious.
-To solve this, session storage will most likely be used.
+Session storage will most likely be used to solve this.
 Plus, a feature to export data to file is planned.

 A database will probably never be integrated.